 To develop concepts such as size, shape, volume, height, width, area, balance, construction and comparison.
-They learn about spatial relationships, maths concepts and problem solving and relate to the world around them…the buildings and geography and landmarks.
-They also strengthen their muscle control and physical co-ordination.
+Children learn about spatial relationships, maths concepts and problem solving, and relate to the world around them… buildings, geography and landmarks.
+Blocks also strengthen muscle control and physical co-ordination.

 These give your child an opportunity to develop creativity, express emotions, frustrations, images and stories through the use of different mediums.
 Whether the product is recognisable or not is not important, but the process is.
-These also develop skills with brushes, scissors, pencils and crayons – they are refining small muscle movements and developing the fine motor control they will need for writing.
+They also develop skills with brushes, scissors, pencils and crayons by refining small muscle movements and developing the fine motor control needed for writing.

 Our creative activities are also very much child directed, so you won’t find all children coming home with the same completed craft or art work.
 Again this is an appropriate way to work with young children or to engage with their learning.
 Enabling children to find their own voice with creativity enables us to find out what they know and how they see the world, letting them come up with how they express their own ideas and theories that ensures that we cater to how they learn.